Graceful shutdown and zero downtime deployments in Kubernetes

 The Container Networking Interface (CNI) is a bit more interesting because it is in charge of:

-As you can imagine, there are several ways to connect the container to the network and assign a valid IP address (you could choose between IPv4 or IPv6 or maybe assign multiple IP addresses).
+As you can imagine, several ways exist to connect the container to the network and assign a valid IP address (you could choose between IPv4 or IPv6 or multiple IP addresses).

 If you are interested in learning more about Linux network namespaces and CNIs, you should check out this article on tracing the path of network traffic in Kubernetes